 The most adorable classic vintage underwear online.
 Free Shipping on all UK orders.

-Laros Inc., otherwise known in its advertising as 'Laros of Bethlehem' produced some of the finest lingerie of the early to mid-20th century and this easy, step-by-step guide to identifying and dating the various lingerie styles made by the company may help in placing your vintage garment into fashion context.
+Laros Inc., otherwise known in its advertising as 'Laros of Bethlehem' produced some of the finest lingerie fashions of the early to mid-20th century and this easy, step-by-step guide to identifying and dating the various lingerie styles made by the company may help in placing your vintage garment into fashion context.

 As an aid to identifying vintage lingerie pieces, below is a table containing the known fabric or lingerie style names used by Laros and their known date ranges.
 This data is under constant review and is regularly updated.